GunnarMorrigan/mqrstt/README.md

 `mqrstt` is an MQTTv5 client implementation that allows for the smol and tokio runtimes.
 In the future we will also support a sync implementation.

+Because this crate aims to be runtime agnostic the user is required to provide their own data stream.
+The stream has to implement the smol or tokio [`AsyncReadExt`] and [`AsyncWriteExt`] traits.

 </div>

 ## Features